shariq1989/cookbook/content/recipe/guacamole.md

 1. Slice the avocados in half, remove the pit, and scoop them into a small bowl.
 2. Mash the avocados with a fork.
 Leave it chunky or whip it smooth, whichever you prefer.
 3. Add the remaining ingredients and mix well.
-4. Taste the guacamole and adjust the seasoning accordingly.
+4. Taste the guacamole and adjust the seasoning according to your preference.

 ### ABOUT THE SIDE

-The only thing you absolutely need to make guacamole is a few ripe avocados and a little bit of salt; everything else is extra but oh so tasty.
-This is how our family likes to prepare it.
+The only thing you need to make guacamole is a few ripe avocados and a little bit of salt; everything else is extra but oh so tasty.
+This recipe is how our family likes to prepare it.

-#### What main ingredients are needed for this meal?
+#### What main ingredients do you need for this meal?

 * Avocado: You will want to use large avocados for this recipe- the riper, the better.
-If you cannot find large avocadoes, then use 4-5 smaller ones.
-You can check for ripeness by gently pressing the outside of the avocado.
+If you cannot find large avocadoes, use 4-5 smaller ones.
+Check for ripeness by gently pressing the outside of the avocado.
 If there is no give, the avocado is not ripe.
 If there is just a little give, the avocado is ripe.
 If there is too much give, the avocado may be past ripe.

 * Red Onion: I prefer the strong taste of red onion in my guacamole.
-If red onions are too strong for you, rinse the chopped onion under water and pat them dry before adding them in.
+If red onions are too strong for you, rinse the chopped onion under water and pat them dry before mixing them into the guacamole.

 * Limes: There is a notable difference between fresh lime juice and bottled.
-I prioritize fresh whenever possible.
+I prioritize fresh ingredients whenever possible.

-* Jalapeno Peppers: I use finely diced jalapenos most of the time, but if I am craving something spicier, I reach for a serrano pepper.
+* Jalapenos: I use finely diced jalapenos most of the time, but if I am craving something spicier, I reach for a serrano pepper.

 * Tomatoes: Tomatoes are usually a key ingredient in guacamole.
-However, Shariq looks at uncooked tomatoes with disdain, so we skip over them.
+However, Shariq hates raw tomatoes, so we skip over them.
 If you are one to enjoy tomatoes, I suggest using Roma.

 #### What equipment do I need to make this recipe?